 Palm Trees

-in Florida, California, Arizona, Texas and many
+Palms are common in Florida, California, Arizona, Texas

-other states.
-The different localities use Palms
+and many other states.
+The different localities use Palms and tropical plants to

+make beautiful custom landscapes.
 Palm enthusiasts in locations further North can

-still enjoy the tropical beauty of landscape Palms
+still enjoy the tropical beauty of landscape Palms with winter cold hardy Palm

-winter protection you provide for your Palms play
+Trees.
+The care and winter protection you provide for your Palms play a major role

-winter cold and if you take appropriate winter precautions
+cold and if you take appropriate winter precautions Palms can grow as far North as

-keep pushing the envelope growing Palms in colder
+Michigan.
+Palm enthusiasts keep pushing the envelope growing Palms in colder

 climates.
-The Palm Tree pictures section shows excellent images
+The Palm Tree pictures section shows excellent

-of cold hardy Palm Species.
+images of cold hardy Palm Species.
+Online Immigration

 Buy Small Palm Trees Buy Medium Palm Trees Buy Large Palm Trees